 Bolivian salt flats and abandoned trains

 After several days spent exploring La Paz we continued our journey south with a bus ride to the mining town of Oruro before transferring to the Expreso del Sur, a train that would take us on to Uyuni.
-From here we explored the surreal Uyuni salt flats which were still partially submerged by water, remnant of the passing wet season.
+From here we explored the surreal Uyuni salt flats which were still partially submerged by water, a remnant of the passing wet season.

 We visited the eerie Train Graveyard, littered with corroded train skeletons that were left to rust in the salty winds after the railroad was abandoned in the 1940’s.
 Our evening accommodation was the Palacio del Sal, a hotel constructed largely of salt, including walls, floor, sections of ceiling and furniture.
 The salt hotel is by far the most unique accommodation of all our travels to date.